 Students who take grade 12 calculus end up taking the same course again in first-year university, but that’s not a bad thing!
 It just means students will have an advantage in the class, and it won’t seem so difficult.
-With a semester filled with challenging courses, to say calculus is the easiest one is a luxury.
+With a semester filled with challenging courses, it’s a luxury to say that calculus is the easiest one.

 More Available Assistance